Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

-In both \aref{assu:rtr-regularity-first} and \aref{assu:rtr-regularity-second}, the norm $\|\eta\|$ appearing in the right hand side can be relaxed to $\Delta_k$---we refrain from doing so as it hinders interpretation with no clear advantage.

 In the previous section, Lemma~\ref{lem:compactsub1} gives a sufficient condition for~\aref{assu:rtr-regularity-first} to hold; we complement this statement with a sufficient condition for~\aref{assu:rtr-regularity-second} to hold as well.
 In a nutshell: if $\calM$ is a compact submanifold of $\Rn$ and $f\colon\Rn\to\reals$ has locally Lipschitz continuous Hessian, then both assumptions hold. \begin{lemma} Let $\calE$ be a Euclidean space (for example, $\calE = \Rn$) and let $\calM$ be a compact Riemannian submanifold of $\calE$.
-Let $\Retr$ be a second-order retraction on $\calM$.
-If \mbox{$f \colon \calE \to \reals$} has Lipschitz continuous Hessian in the convex hull of $\calM$, then the pullbacks $f \circ \Retr_x$ have Lipschitz continuous Hessian with some constant $\bar L$ independent of $x$; hence, \aref{assu:rtr-regularity-second} holds. \end{lemma} The proof is in Appendix~\ref{apdx:submanifold}.
-Here too, if $\calM$ is a Euclidean space and $\Retr_x(\eta) = x+\eta$, \aref{assu:rtr-regularity-first} and \aref{assu:rtr-regularity-second} are satisfied if $f$ has Lipschitz continuous Hessian in the usual sense.
+Let $\Retr$ be a second-order retraction on $\calM$ (globally defined).
+If \mbox{$f \colon \calE \to \reals$} has Lipschitz continuous Hessian in the convex hull of $\calM$, then the pullbacks \mbox{$f \circ \Retr_x$} obey~\eqref{eq:secondorderreg} with some constant $\LH$ independent of $x$; hence, \aref{assu:rtr-regularity-second} holds for any sequence of iterates and trust-region radii. \end{lemma} The proof is in Appendix~\ref{apdx:submanifold}.
+Here too, if $\calM$ is a Euclidean space and $\Retr_x(\eta) = x+\eta$, then~\aref{assu:rtr-regularity-first} and~\aref{assu:rtr-regularity-second} are satisfied if $f$ has Lipschitz continuous Hessian in the usual sense.